Cart 0

 Stuart Green, Teagasc, Research Officer

-Grainne Hasset, SAUL - School of Architecture, Senior Lecturer & Architect
+Grainne Hasset, SAUL - School of Architecture, Professor & Architect

 Grainne Hasset is a practising architect, Senior Lecturer and member of the Advisory Board at the new School of Architecture, University of Limerick (SAUL).
 She regularly reviews work in other Irish Architecture Schools and has reviewed work at Yokohama, Turin, Stockholm and StrathclydeSchools of Architecture.
 Grainne works to shape the culture and accreditation of SAUL at UL, leading and developing pedagogy, developing ongoing teaching initiatives, SAUL IU (SAUL Intelligence Unit) Projects, developing policy, developing other University wide projects and connections with industry, local government and the international community.